MetaSilence/Website-project/README.md

 Here are my "inspirations" for my code:

-formspark gave me my form code, though i did get their product and they have a free shoutout everythime someone sends a message.
+formspark gave me my form code, though i did get their product and they have a free shoutout everytime someone sends a message.

 w3 didn't give me my navbar, though i stole the color scheme.
 (I made my navbar using CSS grid, not toying with padding.)